dgaydukov/mybtcutil/README.md

 ### Description

 This project is a utility to build any bitcoin app.
+Basically it's a typescript wrap up around famous libraries (see the full list below).
+The problme is, that there are 4-5 top libraries, but any of them has some limitations, and what's more important all of them are pure js.
+So they don't have ts definitions.
+This is a little inconvenient, that's why I have created this library.

 ### Installation